 The HPV Vaccine is Cancer Prevention!

-Talk to Your Doctor about the HPV Vaccine
+Talk to Your Child's Health Care Provider About the HPV Vaccine

-Consider asking these questions to make sure you have all the information you need:
+Consider asking your child's health care provider these questions to make sure you have all the information you need:

 It can be difficult to know where to find information that is accurate.
-When doing research, look to make sure the author and date of the study are listed and sources of information are provided.
-Below are some trusted sources of information about HPV, the HPV vaccine, and vaccines in general.
+Your child's health care provider is the best source of accurate, trusted information.
+Below are some trusted sources of information about the HPV vaccine: